 Bolt Group Shear Calculation

-This calculation computes the shears in a fastener group that is only subject to a direct shear and/or in-plane moments.
-It is done by the elastic analysis method which is less exact than the ultimate strength (instantaneous center of rotation) method used to formulate the AISC tables - but it does provide a conservative and simplified design of such connections.
-This calculation provides a means to skirt some of the following provisions and limitations of the AISC tables:
+This calculation is designed to compute the shears in a fastener group subjected solely to direct shear and/or in-plane moments.
+It employs the elastic analysis method, which, while less precise than the ultimate strength (instantaneous center of rotation) method used in the AISC tables, offers a conservative and simplified approach to designing such connections.
+This calculation allows for some flexibility beyond the provisions and limitations of the AISC tables:

-1. The AISC tables do not address the case of imposing a concentric moment on the group without also applying a direct shear
+- The AISC tables do not account for the application of a concentric moment on the group without an accompanying direct shear.

-2. With the AISC tables you cannot apply load on the group at an arbitrary angle
+- The AISC tables do not permit the application of load on the group at an arbitrary angle.

-4. Fastener spacings are limited to those that are tabulated
+- Fastener spacings in the AISC tables are limited to tabulated values.

-5. The AISC tables were developed based upon the load-deformation characteristics of A325 bolts.
-The "C" factors will be different than those tabulated if you are using other types of fasteners.
-Generally such load deformation characteristics are unknown for different types of fasteners.
-Hence, this elastic method provides a reliable and conservative way of evaluating loads on the group of fasteners for bearing type connections.
+- The AISC tables are based on the load-deformation characteristics of A325 bolts.
+If other types of fasteners are used, the 'C' factors will differ from those tabulated.
+As the load deformation characteristics for different types of fasteners are generally unknown, this elastic method offers a reliable and conservative way to evaluate loads on the fastener group for bearing type connections.

-1. The calculation provides a handy vectorial view of the loads at each bolt.
-The individual components of shear as well as their resultants at each bolt are shown numerically and with their corresponding direction.
+- The calculation provides a useful vector view of the loads at each bolt.
+It numerically displays the individual components of shear and their resultants at each bolt, along with their corresponding direction.

-2. This method can also be used to determine loads that can be used for design of fasteners other than high strength bolts in steel as well as for anchor bolts, etc.
+- This method can also be used to determine loads for the design of fasteners other than high-strength bolts in steel, as well as for anchor bolts, etc.

-1. The size of the fastener group is limited to 3x6
+- The fastener group size is limited to 3x6.

-2. The sheet provides for a method of comparing a theoretical "C" value to compare with those "C" values tabulated in the AISC bolt group tables.
+- The worksheet provides a method for comparing a theoretical 'C' value with the 'C' values tabulated in the AISC bolt group tables.

-3. The sheet is protected - but not with a password.
+- The worksheet is protected, but does not require a password.